Commodus: Commodus the gladiator

 Commodus also had a passion for gladiatorial combat, which he took so far as to take to the arena himself, dressed as a secutor.
 The Romans found Commodus's gladiatorial combat to be scandalous and disgraceful.
 According to Herodian, spectators of Commodus thought it unbecoming of an emperor to take up arms in the amphitheater for sport when he could be campaigning against barbarians among other opponents of Rome.
 The consensus was that it was below his office to participate as a gladiator.
 Popular rumors spread alleging he was not actually the son of Marcus Aurelius, but of a gladiator his mother Faustina had taken as a lover at the coastal resort of Caieta.

-In the arena, Commodus's opponents always submitted to the emperor; as a result he never lost.
-Commodus never killed his gladiatorial adversaries, instead accepting their surrenders.
-His victories were often welcomed by his bested opponents, as bearing scars dealt by the hand of an emperor was considered a mark of fortitude.
-Cassius Dio claimed that citizens of Rome who were missing their feet through accident or illness were taken to the arena, where they were tethered together for Commodus to club to death while pretending they were giants.
+Cassius Dio claimed that citizens of Rome who lacked feet (either through accident or illness) were taken to the arena, where they were tethered together for Commodus to club to death while pretending they were giants.
 Dio also wrote that it was Commodus's custom to privately use deadly weapons to fight, murdering and maiming his opponents.
-For each appearance in the arena, he charged the city of Rome a million sesterces, straining the Roman economy.

 Commodus was also known for fighting exotic animals in the arena, often to the horror and disgust of the Roman populace.
 According to Cassius Dio, Commodus once killed 100 lions in a single day.
-Later, he decapitated a running ostrich with a specially designed dart and afterwards carried his sword and the bleeding head of the dead bird over to the Senators' seating area and motioned as though they were next.
+Later, he decapitated a running ostrich with a specially designed dart and afterward carried his sword and the bleeding head of the dead bird over to the Senators' seating area, and motioned to suggest that they were to be next.
 Dio notes that the targeted senators actually found this more ridiculous than frightening, and chewed on laurel leaves to conceal their laughter.
 On other occasions, Commodus killed three elephants on the floor of the arena by himself, and a giraffe.